 The information contained herein is confidential and reserved exclusively for the customers and authorized agents of ATI Industrial Automation and may not be divulged to any third party without prior written consent from ATI.
 No warranty including implied warranties is made with regard to accuracy of this document or fitness of this device for a particular application.
 ATI Industrial Automation shall not be liable for any errors contained in this document or for any incidental or consequential damages caused thereby.
 ATI Industrial Automation also reserves the right to make changes to this manual at any time without prior notice.

 ATI assumes no responsibility for any errors or omissions in this document.
+Users' critical evaluation of this document is welcomed

-©Copyright (2022) by ATI Industrial Automation.
+©Copyright 2022 by ATI Industrial Automation.
 All rights reserved.